y-satotani/fast-bc/README.md

-# fast-bc
+# dynamic-betweenness
-Faster BC algorithm on removing edge
+An algorithm for fully-dynamic betweenness centrality